carpentries/lesson-example/README.md

     [Background and Design](DESIGN.md),
     and the [FAQ](FAQ.md).

-11. Build the HTML pages for your lesson:
+11. (Optional) Preview the HTML pages for your lesson:

     ~~~
     $ make preview
     ~~~

-    This step requires you to have installed Pandoc (described below).
+    This step requires you to have installed Jekyll (described below).
-    It is *not* optional: you *must* build the web pages for your lesson yourself and push them to GitHub, rather than relying on GitHub to build them for you.
+    You don't strictly need to do this, since you can push pages to the `gh-pages` branch of your repository and see the rendered HTML in your GitHub website.
+    However,
+    most people prefer to preview locally before pushing.

-12. Commit your changes *and the HTML pages in the root directory of your lesson repository* and push to the `gh-pages` branch of your
+12. Commit your changes *but not the HTML pages in the `_site` directory* and push to the `gh-pages` branch of your repository:
-    repository:

     ~~~
     $ cd data-cleanup
-    $ git add changed-file.md changed-file.html
+    $ git add changed-file.md
     $ git commit -m "Explanatory message"
     $ git push origin gh-pages
     ~~~

+    Note that the `.gitignore` file in this directory excludes the `_site` directory by default.

 13. [Tell us](#getting-and-giving-help) where your lesson is so that we can add it to [the Software Carpentry lessons page][swc-lessons-page].

 **Note:** SSH cloning (rather than the HTTPS cloning used above) will also work for those who have set up SSH keys with GitHub.

-**Note:** Once a lesson has been created, please submit changes for review as pull requests that contain *only the modified Markdown files*, and *not* the re-generated HTML.
-This simplifies review considerably, since each change appears only once.
-Once the change has been approved, the lesson maintainer(s) will merge the pull request, re-generate the HTML locally, and push that to GitHub.

 **Note:**
 some people have had intermittent errors during the import process,